 3. Use gravel or pebbles instead of paving

-Patio aside, if you had planned for more paving in your garden but don’t think you have the budget for it, gravel and pebbles could be a cheaper alternative.
-This gravel effect can look lovely as a border or can be used to go around other features in an outdoor space — like underneath this sun lounger bench.
+Patio aside, if you had planned to incorporate paving into your front garden ideas but don’t think you have the budget for it, gravel and pebbles could be a cheaper alternative.
+This gravel effect can also look lovely as a border or can be used to go around other features in an outdoor space — like underneath this sun lounger bench.

 4. Think twice about landscaping

 ‘Always question if you really need lots of hard landscaping,’ says Jack Wallington.
 ‘It’s often the most expensive element in a garden.’

 There’s also the option to do it yourself, rather than hire a professional landscaper — as this will no doubt save on garden landscaping costs.
 There are lots of books, online guides or even short construction courses to help you along.
 And most building materials are easy to find at garden centres and builders merchants.
 Just be prepared to get stuck in.

 Also, be sure to consult our garden landscaping ideas.

 The truth is, there may be no need to splash out on new pieces, as you might already have materials around your home and garden you can use for your garden makeover.
 It’s also worth buying second-hand items to keep costs down.

 Have a go!
 How to make pallet garden furniture – a step-by-step guide

 ‘Reuse existing materials, they might surprise you.
 In our own London garden I’d had my heart set on gorgeous new clay pavers in a herringbone pattern but in reality the cost of buying and installing these was more than we could afford.